k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 - [TDM_LIBRARY LU](#tdm_library-lu)
 - [TDM_Table level LU](09_tdm_reference_implementation.md)

-The TDM Library must be imported to the Fabric project created for TDM.
+The TDM Library must be imported into the Fabric project created for TDM.

-## TDM Library - Shared Objects
+## TDM Library — Shared Objects

 ### TDM Web Services

-Import and deploy all TDM Web Services (APIs) to the Fabric project.
-These Web Services are invoked by the TDM Portal application, and they constitute of the back-end layer of the TDM Portal application.
+Deploy all TDM Web Services (APIs) to the Fabric project.
+These Web Services are invoked by the TDM self-service application and form its back-end layer.

-As the TDM categories contain the product's Web Services, it is recommended to add the project's Web Services into separate categories, which would simplify the TDM version upgrading.
+Since TDM categories contain the product's Web Services, it is recommended to add the project's Web Services into separate categories, which would simplify the TDM version upgrade process.

 ### Generic TDM Interfaces

 Import and deploy the following [interfaces](/articles/05_DB_interfaces/01_interfaces_overview.md) into the project's **Shared Objects**:
-- **DB_CASSANDRA** - this is the connection to the Cassandra DB.
-Edit the IP address according to the environment if you use the DB_CASSANDRA as the Fabric system DB.

-- **POSTGRESQL_ADMIN** - this is the admin connection to the [TDM PosgreSQL DB](/articles/TDM/tdm_architecture/02_tdm_database.md).
-This interface is used by the **TDMDB flow** in the **TDM LU** to create the TDM DB in the PostgreSQL DB.
+- **POSTGRESQL_ADMIN** — this is the admin connection to the [TDM PostgreSQL DB](/articles/TDM/tdm_architecture/02_tdm_database.md).
+This interface is used by the **TDMDB flow** within the **TDM LU** to create the TDM  PostgreSQL DB.

-- **TDM** - this is the connection to the [TDM PosgreSQL DB](/articles/TDM/tdm_architecture/02_tdm_database.md).
+- **TDM** — this is the connection to the [TDM PosgreSQL DB](/articles/TDM/tdm_architecture/02_tdm_database.md).
 Edit the IP address according to the environment.

-    Note that if you work on a PostgreSQL with an SSL connection, you must edit the custom connection string of the POSTGRESQL_ADMIN and the TDM interfaces as follows:
+    Note that if you are working on a PostgreSQL DB over an SSL connection, you must edit the custom connection string of both the POSTGRESQL_ADMIN and TDM interfaces as follows:

     - jdbc:postgresql://[ip address]:5438/TDMDB?stringtype=unspecified&ssl=true&sslmode=verify-ca&sslrootcert=[full path of the .crt file]
     - Example: